7 working solutions to fix windows 10 slow boot or startup problem 2021

-Uninstall your graphics card drivers
+Reinstall graphics card drivers

 If you’re having problems with slow boot time, stuck on a black screen while trying to start Windows the issue might be related to your graphics card.
-An outdated, incompatible display driver also cause windows 10 slow boot or start.
+An outdated, incompatible display driver also causes windows 10 slow boot or start.

 Reinstall the graphics driver is a very useful solution to get rid of this type of issue.
-Visit device manufacturer website, Download the latest display driver and save it to the local drive.
+Visit the device manufacturer website, Download the latest display driver and save it to the local drive.

 Then press Windows + X, And select Device manager, this will list all installed driver lists.
 Here expand display adapters, right-click on installed display/graphics driver and select uninstall the device.

 Now Restart windows check there is an improvement on Boot time?
 Now install the latest display driver which you previously downloaded from the manufacturer website.